-At this point you’ve said enough.
+At this point, you’ve said enough.
 It’s time for the other person to get some control.
 So, follow that benefit statement with, “Do you have a moment to talk?”
 If they do, then go on to the next step.
-If they don’t, then ask when would be a good time to call them back and then follow-up accordingly.
+If they don’t, then ask when would be a good time to call them back and then follow up accordingly.

 6. Share your Unique Selling Proposition.

 In 2 or 3 brief sentences share the benefit of your services, what is unique about it, and one piece of evidence that this works.
 This is known in selling circles as your USP or unique selling proposition.
-The USP is the compelling argument why people should buy from you vs. someone else.
-Of course the sale only begins when the customer perceives a need, so you need to then shift the focus of the conversation from you to identifying their needs.
+The USP is the compelling argument for why people should buy from you vs. someone else.
+Of course, the sale only begins when the customer perceives a need, so you need to then shift the focus of the conversation from you to identifying their needs.

 7. Accomplish your goal.

 If your goal is to set up a meeting, suggest to the person, “Perhaps we can sit down together and . . . (give them a general idea of what you’ll do in the meeting – usually about identifying their needs).”
 Notice the phrase sit down.
-That implies a face to face meeting without the time consuming inconvenience associated with having a meeting.
+That implies a face-to-face meeting without the time-consuming inconvenience associated with having a meeting.

-Keep in mind that some prospects are so leery of telephone solicitors, that they have to be completely sold on the phone before they’ll agree to see you in-person.
+Keep in mind that some prospects are so leery of telephone solicitors, that they have to be completely sold on the phone before they’ll agree to see you in person.
 So you need to know how to probe, summarize, make an emotional connection, ask for the order, and deal with objections – all the aspects of selling- before you start cold calling.

 Training is the Key